SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 ...
 ```

 This returned quite a few domains.
-I have removed the middle section
+We have removed the middle section

 ```
 [recon-ng][websitename][brute_suffix] > show domains